To get Working for Families, you must:

 Use this calculator to estimate how much your payments could be.

-If you are a new or returning resident, and currently have a temporary tax exemption on foreign sourced income, you will need to choose between receiving Working for Families payments or retaining your temporary tax exemption.
-Applying for Working for Families will be treated as opting out of your temporary tax exemption.
+If you or your partner are a new or returning resident and have a temporary tax exemption on foreign sourced income, you must choose between getting Working for Families payments or keeping your temporary tax exemption.

 Children born before 1 January 2006